BDC Hamburger Icon

 When is getting an MBA still worth it?

 An MBA may not be as prestigious as it once was, but that doesn’t mean no one should pursue one.
 Studies still show that those with an MBA earn more than those with a bachelor’s degree alone.
-In 2021, MBA graduates were expected to earn $29,000 more on average, according to a survey by the National Association of Colleges and Employers
+According to the Graduate Management Admission Council (GMAC), MBA holders earn a median starting salary that’s 22 to 40 percent higher than bachelor’s graduates.

 Besides a higher salary, an MBA can provide valuable networking opportunities you might not be exposed to otherwise.
 The connections you make while earning your MBA could lead to more career opportunities down the road.
 Additionally, if you’re exclusively focused on climbing the corporate ladder, an MBA provides a solid educational background and a great line on your résumé.
 Some traditional firms may even require it.